camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/use-connectors.md

 ![feel Connectors](img/use-connectors-feel.png)

-Each Connector defines its own set of properties that you can fill in.
+Each Connector defines its own set of properties you can fill in.
 Find the details for Connectors provided by Camunda in the [out-of-the-box Connectors](./out-of-the-box-connectors/available-connectors-overview.md) documentation.

 ## BPMN errors